-It’s hard to distinguish sounds in noisy places like shopping centres
+- It's harder to hear in noisy places like shopping centres

-Friends and family often tell you that you turn the TV or radio up much too loud
+- Friends or family often tell you that the TV or radio is up too loud

-There’s a constant buzzing or ringing sound in your ears
+- There’s a buzzing or ringing sound in your ears

 Hearing loss risks

-Other health factors also put you at a higher risk of hearing loss:
+Other health factors may also put you at a higher risk of hearing loss.

 Doing something about it

 You don’t have to put up with hearing loss.
-Medication, surgery, hearing aids and devices, or other tailor-made solutions can help.
+Hearing aids, devices and other personalised solutions can help.
+Depending on the type of hearing loss you have, medication or surgery may be required.
 It’s a matter of getting the right support.

 Unfortunately, we know that most people wait an average of seven years to act1.
-When you wait, you start adapting to a lower quality of life by modifying your behaviour.
+When you put off getting help for hearing, you may start to change the way you live your life and stop enjoying the everyday activities you love.
 Maybe you’ve already started going out less, asking people to repeat themselves all the time, avoiding group situations or no longer taking part in activities you used to enjoy.
 There are other risks as well, such as missing important warning sounds like traffic or smoke alarms.